DSimonne/gwaihir/README.md

 ## Facet analysis
 No video yet.

+## CXI file
+An example file can be downloaded at: https://www.dsimonne.eu/Attachments/align_031968.cxi

 # Installing different packages

 First, I advise you to create a Packages directory to keep these.